Modeuss/Predict-Bakery-Turnover-using-AR-Net/README.md

 An Application of AR-Net on Turnover time-series Dataset

 # Background
-AR-Net is a simple auto-regressive Neural Network for time-series (link to paper: https://arxiv.org/abs/1911.12436).
+AR-Net is a simple auto-regressive Neural Network for time-series ([link to paper](https://arxiv.org/abs/1911.12436)).

 # Install
 1. Go to the developer's repository (link to repository: https://github.com/ourownstory/AR-Net/blob/master/README.md#ar-net)